 Hollander has given more than 200 readings, lectures, seminars, and workshops to audiences of all ages at public and private schools, cultural centers, and libraries, including the Lan Su Chinese Garden, New York Public Library, Vassar College, Arizona Western College, Shorter College, Texas A& M, College of Charleston, Furman University, Suffolk University, and Portland State University.

 In addition to her 22 years as Writer-in-Residence at Lyon College, Hollander has served as Visiting Writer-in-Residence at Northern Michigan University; Westminster College in Salt Lake City; the University of Burgundy (France); the University of Sussex (England); and St Bede's School (England).

 She has also been on the faculty of writers' conferences, workshops, and institutes, including The Frost Place, The Gettysburg Review Conference for Writers, the Foothill College Writers' Conference, the Taos Summer Writers' Conference, The Charleston Writers' Conference, and Poetry OtherWise at Emerson College in England.

 Interviews of Andrea have been aired on such radio programs as Live from Prairie Lights (Iowa City), Prosody (Pittsburgh), and New Letters on the Air (Kansas City).

-And her work has been featured by Garrison Keillor on his radio program, The Writer's Almanac, and by former United States Poet Laureates Billy Collins on his "Poetry 180" Internet course for high school students, Rita Dove in her Washington Post column, "Poet's Choice," and Ted Kooser in his syndicated column, "American Life in Poetry."
+And her work has been featured by Garrison Keillor on his radio program, The Writer's Almanac, and by former United States Poet Laureates Tracy K. Smith on her podcast The Slowdown, Billy Collins on his "Poetry 180" Internet course for high school students, Rita Dove in her Washington Post column "Poet's Choice" and her New York Times Magazine feature "Poem," and Ted Kooser in his syndicated column, "American Life in Poetry."